-A protective order in Ft.
-Lauderdale is an order by a judge giving an individual or entity a protection from someone.
+A protective order gives an individual or entity a protection from someone.
 It is important to understand the rules and regulations regarding protective orders in a domestic violence case, because violations can come with ample further serious consequences.

-If you have been served with a protective order, retain the services of a Ft.
+If you have been served with this type of document, retain the services of a Ft.
 Lauderdale protective order lawyer.
 A skilled domestic violence attorney can protect your legal rights and fight for you.

 Usually, when somebody seeks this type of relief, it is called an injunction.
 A general injunction has particular rules and requirements with respect to whether the person can obtain the injunction in court.
 First, an individual seeking a standard injunction must exhaust all other remedies before going to the court and requesting an injunction.
 Secondly, the individual must show that there will be irreparable harm.